saki4510t/UVCCamera/README.md

 This limitation does not come from the library itself but from the limitation of MediaMuxer and MediaCodec#createInputSurface.

+Add new sample project named "USBCameraTest4"
+This new sample project mainly demonstrate how to use offscreen rendering and record movie without any display.
+The communication with camera execute as Service and continue working even if you stop app.
+If you stop camera communication, click "stop service" button.

 The library itself still works on at least Android 3.1 or later(API >= 12) and recommended Android 4.0 or later (API >= 14).